core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 (or reject the message[^ref52small]) and MUST NOT return a 4.04 Not Found response, because the equivalent path may be present on the server.

+Since clients that use the option are usually aware of the possibility of failure, there is no need to provide a diagnostic payload in the error (as is generally recommended in {{Section 5.4.1 of RFC7252}}).
+A machine readable (and, albeit beyond the scope of this document, actionable) response is described in {{Section 3.1.1 of ?RFC9290}}: the server can set Content-Format 257 in the response and send the payload `a1270d`, which is the CBOR encoding for the CoAP problem detail "Unprocessed CoAP option" with the value CPA13.

 [^ref52small]: This option may go away if <https://github.com/core-wg/corrclar/issues/52> is resolved before this document is published.